-To learn more about Marie Laveau, Voodoo Queen, Madame Marie Laveau and New Orleans Voodoo, check out the WORLD’S FIRST Authentic Voodoo App for iPhone and Android exclusively from Erzulie’s Authentic Voodoo of New Orleans!
+To learn more about the New Orleans Voodoo Queen Marie Laveau, the life of Marie Laveau, New Orleans Voodoo Queen, History of New Orleans Voodoo, Voodoo Spells and more, check out the WORLD’S FIRST Authentic Voodoo App for iPhone and Android exclusively from Erzulie’s Authentic Voodoo of New Orleans!

 She had two children, both of whom appear to have died before reaching maturity.
 With a few years, her husband apparently also died she began calling herself the Widow Paris, a name that survived onto her tomb.
 Around the mid 1820’s she began a plaçage with Louis Christophe Dominick Duminy de Glapion with who she bore seven more children.
 (The plaçage system afforded interracial couples